ProvableHQ/leo/README.md

 ## Circuits
 Circuits in Leo are similar to classes in object oriented langauges.
 Circuits are defined above functions in a Leo program.
 Circuits can have one or more members.

+#### Circuit member values
-Members can be defined as fields which hold primitive values
+Members can be defined as fields which hold primitive values.
 ```rust
 circuit Point {
     x: u32